1995parham/no-sanction/README.md

 I have switched to [Tutanota](https://mail.tutanota.com/) instead of gmail. the experience is great and you have buy its subscription with the help of [Iranicard](https://www.iranicard.ir/) without any problem.

 ## Password Manager
-I have stored my passwords with [gopass](https://github.com/gopasspw/gopass) on Github.
+I store my passwords with [gopass](https://github.com/gopasspw/gopass) on Github.

 ## Browser and Bookmarks
 Firefox is awesome 💃